COVID-19 Pandemic: Important information for patients and visitors of CAMH

 Mental illness and addiction affect the whole family, as well as the person’s friends.
 It is important that everyone receives the support they need.
 Give what support you can, without overwhelming yourself, and direct others to the resources listed at the end of this pamphlet.

 Children in particular may need help to understand what is happening.
 If you are concerned about how a child is coping, you could speak to their family doctor.
-Support may also be available from a school social worker or through a community organization (see the “Resources” section).
+Support may also be available from a school social worker or through a community organization.

 How do I prepare for a crisis?